Dajeong1024/gnina/README.md

   -q [ --quiet ]                     Suppress output messages --addH arg                         automatically add hydrogens in ligands (on
                                      by default)
-  --stripH arg                       remove hydrogens from molecule _after_
+  --stripH arg                       remove polar hydrogens from molecule
-                                     performing atom typing for efficiency (off
+                                     _after_ performing atom typing for
-                                     by default)
-  --device arg (=0)                  GPU device to use --no_gpu                           Disable GPU acceleration, even if
+                                     efficiency (off by default - nonpolar are always removed) --device arg (=0)                  GPU device to use --no_gpu                           Disable GPU acceleration, even if
                                      available.